-Chisholm, a Democrat, was the representative for New York's 12th congressional district from 1969 to 1982.
+Chisholm was the representative for New York’s 12th congressional district and was a Democrat.
+She served from 1969 to 1982.

 Chisholm is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Chisholm sponsored and cosponsored.
 See full analysis methodology.

 Chisholm was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Chisholm sponsored bills primarily in these issue areas:

 Some of Chisholm’s most recently sponsored bills include...

 - H.Res.
 550 (97th): A resolution providing for the consideration of the bill (H.R.
 6191) to ...